wp-plugins/google-quick-ratings/readme.txt

 2. Go into the WordPress admin interface and activate the plugin
 3. Go to Google Quick Ratings options panel, choose your options

-= Additional information =
+= Additional information / help =
-More information on shorcode, PHP function... on plugin web page: http://bonplangratos.fr/wp/plugins/google-quick-ratings
+More information on shorcode, PHP function, etc... on plugin web page: http://bonplangratos.fr/wp/plugins/google-quick-ratings